-We are in the process of addressing many challenges facing our business.
-One set of challenges relates to dynamic and accelerating market trends, such as the declines in the PC market and home printing.
+Our business faces many challenges we must address.
+One set of challenges relates to dynamic and accelerating market trends, which may include declines in the markets in which we operate.
 A second set of challenges relates to changes in the competitive landscape.
 Our primary competitors are exerting increased competitive pressure in targeted areas and are entering new markets; our emerging competitors are introducing new technologies and business models; and our alliance partners in some businesses are increasingly becoming our competitors in others.
-A third set of challenges relates to business model changes and our go-to-market execution.
+A third set of challenges relates to business model changes and our go-tomarket execution.
 For example, we may fail to develop innovative products and services, maintain the manufacturing quality of our products, manage our distribution network or successfully market new products and services, any of which could adversely affect our business and financial condition.